Email Processing in Lua

 Contents of the Content-Type header, or nil, if this header is absent in the part.

-Table ContentType
+ContentType Table

 name